lamnhh/freelancer-server/README.md

 - `GET /api/account`: get current user's information.

 - `PATCH /api/account`: update current user's information.
 Body is a dict that dictates which fields will be updated and what their new values will be, i.e. { "bio": "Hello there", "citizen_id": "a.k.a. cmnd" }.
+List of fields that can be updated: `fullname, email, phone, bio, citizen_id`.

+## Job Types

+- `GET /api/job-type`: get all job types.
+Each of them will be in the form `{ id, name }`.

+- `GET /api/job-type/:id`: get job type with a given ID.

+- `POST /api/job-type`: create a new type.
+Only admins can access this route.
+Body must contain `name`, which is the name for the new type.

+- `DELETE /api/job-type/:id`: delete a job type with a given ID.
+Only admins can access this route.

+- `PATCH /api/job-type/:id`: update name of a type.
+Only admins can access this route.
+Body must contain `name`, which is the new name of the type.

 # License